The First Year

 - Examination Fee form: have Graduate Student Services (EDS buliding) sign this and the previous form, then bring this form to the Cashier (EDS building).

 Applying for your masters degree will confuse the university, especially when you register for doctoral research credit the following semester.
 They can place a hold on your account.
 To clear it, go to Grad Student Services (Educational Services Building) and tell them you’re continuing on to your PhD.
 Invariably, the grad school will have problems recognizing your status as a dissertation student, especially after earning your Master’s degree.
 Let Ofelia deal with the grad school, she knows how to bend them to her will.

 For the thesis document itself, one of our alumni, Jeff Coughlin, provided an amazing LaTeX template (tar ball) which is compliant with NMSU’s guidelines.
+As of spring 2019, NMSU changed the “graduate school approval” form to a “committee” form; Lauren Kahre made a template for that form that can be found here.
 After you successfully defend your thesis you should leave 3 weeks for revisions from your committee.
 NMSU offers a series of checklists and guides to process submitting your thesis for printing and getting your degree.
 The URLs mentioned in the text might not be correct, but a bit of searching should get you what you need.

 You should give a copy to Ofelia of any forms you turn in (from defense to submitting your revised dissertation.
 This way, when Grad Student Services called saying they don’t have a form (meaning they lost it), Ofelia can fax it over and save you a hike across campus.
 Before your actual defense, you should call Grad Student Services to double check that they have all of the forms (in case of a last-minute loss of form, which is entirely possible).